auth0/docs/articles/hosted-pages/custom-error-pages.md

 If you choose to display a custom error page, you have two options:

--  You may redirect the user to a custom error page;
+-  Redirect the user to a custom error page.
--  You may configure Auth0 to render a custom error page on your behalf (please note that this feature is only available via the Management API).
+-  Configure Auth0 to render a custom error page on your behalf (please note that this feature is only available via the Management API).

 #### Redirecting Users to a Custom Error Page

 To redirect users to a custom error page:

-1. On the Account Settings page, scroll down to the Error Pages section.
+1. On the [Tenant Settings](${manage_url}/#/tenant/) page, scroll down to the Error Pages section.
 2. Select the option "redirect users to your own error page."
 3. Provide the URL of the error page you would like your users to see.